abhijain2003/IdealPath/Readme.md

 ## 📖 What we learned

-- Using i18n.
+- Making Presentation.
 - Deploying web app on GitHub Pages.
 - Efficient use of GitHub actions.
+- Collecting data and making API.

 ## 🚀 What's next for LearnEasy

 - Building a mobile app
+- Adding more features include todo list with filters of daily/weekly/monthly for user to track his progress.
+- Adding features that make user stay away from distractions.
-- Adding more fun educational games, and visuals
+- Adding more domains and gathering more relevant data.
-- Adding more languages